microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationKeyCredential.md

 ## Description

 The `Get-EntraBetaApplicationKeyCredential` cmdlet retrieves the key credentials for an application.
+Specify `ObjectId` parameter to retrieve the key credentials for an application.

 ## Examples